Harshraj4423/ANPR_YOLOV/README.md

 # ANPR using YOLOv7

 ### The goal of our project is to identify a vehicle of interest based on its number plate and mantain record of it's location along with owner's detail.
 This system can be implemented in public safety domain with law-enforcemnet purposes.
-Moreover ANPR can be used in advance parking system , tracking vechile speed and identifying  model of vehicle.
+Moreover ANPR can be used in advance parking system , tracking vechile speed and identifying  model of vehicle plus the system can be consider alternative for fastag (which requires some protocols) like speed limit

 ## Web Demo